How to Become a Rhodes Scholar

 Rhodes Scholarship Application

-As you embark on this exciting journey, It’s essential you understand the extensive process of how to apply for the Rhodes Scholarship.
+As you embark on this exciting journey, you must understand the extensive process of applying for the Rhodes Scholarship.
 The whole application process for the Rhodes Scholarship takes around five months.
 Applications open every July, with the winners announced around the end of November.

 Your application should include the following: